raunakjaiswal/System-design/readme.txt

 underlying representation of the collection.

 * State Design Pattern  - (BDP)

 When an object's behavior depends on its state, and it must change at runtime.
 When the number of states is fixed and behavior for each state is well-defined.

+* Bridge Design Pattern - (SDP)
+By using the Bridge pattern, we separate the class1 hierarchy from the class2 hierarchy, allowing both to evolve independently.
+Use When extending via inheritance would lead to too many subclasses.